RossMeikleham/PlutoBoy/README.md

-- Complete instruction set of the Gameboy's modified Z80 processor with correct timings with respect to exectution of instructions and memory accesses.
+- Complete instruction set of the Gameboy's modified Z80 processor with correct timings with respect to execution of instructions and memory accesses.
   (according to Blargg's test ROMs)

 - Interrupt handling.